 We have audited the consolidated financial statements of The Evangelical Covenant Church as of and for the years ended September 30, 2024 and 2023, and our report thereon dated May 7, 2025, which expresses an unmodified opinion on those consolidated financial statements, appears on page 1.
 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
 The consolidating statements of financial position on page 28 is presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position of the individual organizations, and it is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.